Exabyte-io/documentation/docs/entities-general/sets.md

-# Sets of entities
+# Entity Sets

-Materials and Jobs (but not Workflows) can each be grouped together into "Sets" for convenience and organizational purposes, based on what the user deems are their similarities.
-In this respect, Sets play very much the same role as folders in a operating system desktop environment.
+Materials and Jobs (but not Workflows) can each be grouped together into "Sets" to organize them better.
+Sets therefore play the same role as **folders** in an operating system desktop environment.

+# Inspect Contents

-Following the [creation](actions/create-sets.md) of a new Set, the user can click on its entry among the Account-owned Entity Collection to [open it](actions/open-edit.md) and inspect its contents at any time.
+Following the [creation](actions/create-sets.md) of a new Set, the user can [open it](actions/open-edit.md) to inspect its contents.

+# Move Contents

 Entities (and other Sets as well) can be moved to Sets following [these instructions](actions/move-to-sets.md).

-# Nested Sets Structure
+# Nested Structure

-New sub-sets can furthermore be created inside existing Sets as many times as the user wishes, to produce a resulting nested directory structure.
+New sub-sets can be created inside a parent Set.
+Iterating this operation results in a nested directory structure.